Joey Mead King: Early life

 Mead was born in the Philippines.
-Her mother, Josephine del Pilar-Mead, is a Filipina.
-Her biological father is of Iranian descent.
-When she was 4, she and her mother settled in Adelaide, Australia, with her Australian stepfather Leslie Bertram Mead.
+Her mother, Josephine del Pilar-Mead, is a Filipina, while her biological father is of Iranian descent.
+When she was four, she and her mother settled in Adelaide, Australia, with her Australian stepfather, Leslie Bertram Mead.
 She was raised in South Australia until her early teen years.

 Career

-She started her modelling career at 17, while living in Manila, then in Bangkok and Hong Kong.
-She picked up Australian and American accent tones from living in Australia and Asia, Joey has adapted her talent of imitating accents in work, making her a popular live & voice talent.
-Able to switch from Filipino, Australian, South African, American to British accents.

-Currently based in the Philippines, Mead can speak basic Tagalog and understands Tagalog.
+Mead started her modelling career at 15, while living in Manila, and continued to model in Bangkok and Hong Kong.
+Having picked up Australian and American accent tones from living in Australia and Asia, Joey can imitate accents.
+She is able to speak in Filipino, Australian, American, and British accents.
+Currently based in the Philippines, Mead can also speak and understand basic Tagalog.